 In 2005, federal funds were secured to construct a series of trails in Western Douglas County.
-The Cities of Valley and Elkhorn, the Village of Waterloo, Douglas County, and the District are cooperating on the project.
-Phase 1 between Valley and Waterloo is anticipated for construction in 2012, with the remaining phases scheduled to occur over the next six years.
+The City of Valley and the District are cooperating on the project.
+Phase 1 between Valley and the Twin Rivers YMCA is anticipated for construction in FY 2015, with the remaining phases scheduled to occur over the next six years.